 If you have psoriasis you need to know that the rash of psoriasis gets worse when your skin is dry, injured, and unhealthy.
 It is called the Koebner Phenomenon.
 It means that maintaining well-moisturized skin is the single most important step for your psoriasis skin care.

-This is part 3 of my 3-part article series on psoriasis.
+This is part 3 of my 3-part article series on Dermatologist's Information on Psoriasis.

-In part one, Health Concerns Related to Psoriasis, I introduced the concept of how psoriasis is now considered one piece of a complex puzzle that makes-up a person's overall health; there are internal diseases that we know are linked to psoriasis - psoriasis is NOT JUST a skin problem!
+In Part 1, Health Concerns Related to Psoriasis, I introduced the concept of how psoriasis is now considered one piece of a complex puzzle that makes-up a person's overall health; there are internal diseases that we know are linked to psoriasis - psoriasis is NOT JUST a skin problem!
 If you or someone you love has psoriasis, you need to know this information.

 Here, in part 3 of this series, I’m going to summarize the key skin care tips to heal psoriasis that I give to my psoriasis patients.